Wahconah Park

-Wahconah Park is a city-owned baseball park located in Pittsfield, Massachusetts and nestled in a working-class neighborhood.
+Wahconah Park is a city-owned baseball park located in Pittsfield, Massachusetts, and nestled in a working-class neighborhood.
 One of the last remaining ballparks in the United States with a wooden grandstand, it was constructed in 1919 and seats 4,500.
 Through the park's history, 201 different Pittsfield players went on to the Major Leagues, and 100 different Pittsfield players already had some Major League experience.
 The park was listed on the National Register of Historic Places in 2005.

-In the July 23, 1990 issue of Sports Illustrated, author Daniel Okrent raved about the park in his column entitled Just A Little Bit of Heaven – Pittsfield's Wahconah Park is Baseball as it Oughta Be.
+In the July 23, 1990, issue of Sports Illustrated, author Daniel Okrent raved about the park in his column entitled Just A Little Bit of Heaven – Pittsfield's Wahconah Park is Baseball as it Oughta Be.

 In 2012, the stadium became the home field of the Pittsfield Suns, an expansion franchise of the Futures Collegiate Baseball League.
+The Suns did not play the 2024 season because of safety issues at Wahconah Park, and will again sit out the 2025 season.

 Field configuration

 Former park dimensions were 334 feet to left field, 374 feet to center field, and 333 feet to right field.
 The current field dimensions are 310 feet down the left field line, 377 feet to left field, 374 feet to center field, 403 feet to right-center field, and 305 feet down the right field line.

 Because the field was constructed before the advent of field lighting, no harm was seen in orienting the diamond due west.
 It is one of only two professional ballparks in the U.S. today that faces west (the other being Sam Lynn Ballpark in Bakersfield, California, built in 1941).
 Lights were not installed until 1946.
 In 1989 a mesh screen was placed in center field.
 Nevertheless, some umpires still briefly suspend games at sunset, so that the setting sun will not interfere with the batters' view of the pitch.

 In 1927, a dike was installed on the Housatonic River to prevent recurrent flooding.